strimzi/strimzi-kafka-oauth/README.md

 It's the same for any other authorizer you may use - instead of using `authorizer.class.name` you install it by using `strimzi.authorizer.delegate.class.name`.

-Do not use `OAuthSessionAuthorizer` together with `KeycloakRBACAuthorizer` as that would be redundant.
+Do not use `OAuthSessionAuthorizer` together with `KeycloakAuthorizer` as that would be redundant.

 If you don't use any authorizer at all, and don't use re-authentication, but still want to enforce access token expiry mid-session, don't specify the `strimzi.authorizer.delegate.class.name` at all.
 Instead, specify the following configuration:

     strimzi.authorizer.grant.when.no.delegate=true

 In this case, unless the access token has expired, all the actions will be granted.
-The broker will behave as if no authorizer was installed, effectively turning every user into a 'super user'.
+The broker will behave as if no authorizer was installed, effectively turning every user into a 'superuser'.
 The unauthenticated users, or users authenticated with a mechanism other than OAuth will also automatically have all the actions granted.

-Note: When using SASL/PLAIN authentication in combination with `KeycloakRBACAuthorizer` or `OAuthSessionAuthorizer` the Kafka client session will expire when the access token expires.
+Note: When using SASL/PLAIN authentication in combination with `KeycloakAuthorizer` or `OAuthSessionAuthorizer` the Kafka client session will expire when the access token expires.
 This will result in sudden appearance of the authorization failures.
 Since there is no way to pass a new access token mid-session (re-authenticate), the client will have to start a new session by establishing a new connection.